 What goes where?

-For an overview of garbage and recyclable materials, please visit the Curbside Program section.
+For an overview of garbage and recyclable materials and the recent changes to the recycling program, please visit the Curbside Program section.

 The following materials can be disposed of at different facilities in the City: